someniatko/DoctrineRestDriver/README.md

 }
 ```

-Afterwards you are able to use the created entities as if you were using a local database:
+Afterwards you are able to use the created entity as if you were using a relational database:

 ```php
 /* @var $em Doctrine\ORM\EntityManager */